Joanna KeelMay 22, 2024

 • Communicate often throughout the interview and application process.
 Let candidates know where they stand and provide status updates.

-Organizations can successfully attract and engage top talent when they connect with them in a relatable, personal way.
+Organizations successfully attract and engage with top talent when they connect with them in a relatable and human-like way.
 Set your company up for success by humanizing the hiring process and leveraging HR technology to create a stellar candidate experience.

 Resource: How Mercy is Hiring Nurses Faster with Phenom CRM, Events & Campaigns